CenterForOpenScience/OSFDocs/docs/add-ons/add-ons_index.rst

     This add-on allows you to store files using an external service.
 Files added to this add-on are not stored within the OSF.

-On this modal, users can click “Cancel” to cancel this action and close the window or “Confirm” to continue configuring GitHub.
+On this modal, users can click “Cancel” to cancel this action and close the window or “Confirm” to continue configuring Dataverse.

 If user clicks “Confirm” but does not click “Apply,” and navigates away from page, a browser popup appears asking user to confirm navigation away from the page because pending add-on changes were not saved.